ranjbarreza/nuxt-form-serverless-demo/README.md

 This project is a Nuxt application demonstrating a form component that submits data to a serverless function.
 The app is deployed via Vercel, meaning the form submits to a vercel function that sends email using [Resend](https://resend.com/).

+> **NOTE**
+> Because it's a demo project and I'm using the free version of Resend, all emails from form submissions will be send to my email address.

 ## Project Setup and Requirements